“You can be indie and still do major shit.”

-I picked my first artist name in idle school: Benny Jetts—from the Elton John song “Bennie and the Jets”—and I had that name for a pretty long time.
-I just really like how those two names came together, but eventually, I felt I needed something new.
+I picked my first artist name in middle school: Benny Jetts—from the Elton John song “Bennie and the Jets”—and I had that name for a pretty long time.
+I like how those two names came together, but eventually, I felt I needed something new.
 Especially around 2017, I was feeling a little stagnant at the time.
-More so like I was evolving at the time, Benny Jetts was a cool name but it wasn’t just “the” name.
-The “popstar” mentality came from when I was playing this song “Popstar” by meltycanon a lot around that time but then the word itself just stuck with me.
-I started seeing it everywhere, thinking about its definition, and even studying real deal popstars.
+Moreso like I was evolving at the time, Benny Jetts was a cool name, but it wasn’t just “the” name.
+The “pop star” mentality came from when I was playing this song “Popstar” by meltycanon a lot around that time then the word itself just stuck with me.
+I started seeing it everywhere, thinking about its definition, and even studying real deal pop stars.
 Especially the effect Michael Jackson used to have on people, like that “pass out when you see them” effect you know?
 And that observation is what made the name click.
-So after a while, I just switched the name up the new focus came with it—because now it’s something to aim for, that level of popstar popularity.
+So after a while, I just switched the name up.
+New focus came with it—because now it’s something to aim for, that level of pop star popularity.
 Maybe one day my legacy will reach that level

 How do you personally get involved with making music?

 I was a super music fan at a very early age, to be honest with you.
-Back when MTV & VH1 used to play those morning blocks of all the hit songs and videos, stuff like that.
-Remember being real young—in like 4th or 5th grade—and getting ready for school was just different for me because it always involved good music you know?
-Like I’m not just getting dressed to it while it’s in the background, I’m paying attention to all the songs AND getting dressed at the same time.
-Really soak it in every day before school you know?
+Back when MTV and VH1 used to play those morning blocks of all the hit songs and videos, stuff like that.
+Remember being real young—in like 4th or 5th grade—and getting ready for school was just different for me because it always involved good music, you know?
+Like I’m not just getting dressed to it while it’s in the background, I’m paying attention to all the songs, and getting dressed.
+Soak it in every day before school, you know?

-So I’d say maybe a year or so later I got into the Gorillaz very heavy, at that time Demon Days had just come out and it was the first time I was diving deep into music.
-Listening to the instruments in the backgrounds, studying the diverse sounds, and just reflecting on the music and how it’s made.
+I’d say maybe a year or, so later I got into the Gorillaz very heavy.
+At that time, Demon Days had just come out, and it was the first time I was diving deep into music.
+Listening to the instruments in the background, studying the diverse sounds, and just reflecting on the music and how it’s made.
 Maybe another year or two later, I became a big Soulja Boy fan, and just seeing him on YouTube make his beats on his laptop just threw me over the edge.
-After that I was like “okay lemme see..
+After that, I was like “okay lemme see..
 Fruity Loops?
-Yeah I need to get that ASAP!” and from there it just clicked.
-A little bit after that I put together Benny Jetts and the rest is history.
-So I would say the Gorillaz helped me understand and appreciate music, whereas Soulja Boy inspired me to make music that I liked and do my own thing with it as well.
+Yeah, I need to get that ASAP!” and from there, it just clicked.
+A little bit after that, I put together Benny Jetts, and the rest is history.
+So I would say the Gorillaz helped me understand and appreciate music, where Soulja Boy inspired me to make music that I liked and do my own thing with it.